 W. Curtis Worthington, Jr. Prize

-The first prize recipient will receive a cash prize of $1500 and her paper will be printed in an upcoming issue of the Journal of the South Carolina Medical Association.
-Papers were judged by a panel of two judges: Dr. Kurt Boughan, professor of history at The Citadel and a scholar in medieval medicine and Dr. Peter McCandless, professor emeritus, department of history at the College of Charleston.
+Both first prize winners receive $1500 and their papers printed in an upcoming issue of the Journal of the South Carolina Medical Association.
+Papers were judged by: Dr. Kurt Boughan, professor of history at The Citadel and a scholar in medieval medicine; Dr. Peter McCandless, professor emeritus, department of history at the College of Charleston; and Dr. Charles S. Bryan, professor emeritus, University of South Carolina School of Medicine and former editor of the Journal of the South Carolina Medical Association.

-The W. Curtis Worthington Research Paper Competition is named for Dr. W. Curtis Worthington Jr., director of the Waring Historical Library.
-The Award was established to encourage students to contribute to the scholarship about the history of medicine and to reward those whose work istruly exemplary.
-This year was the sixth year for the awards.
+The W. Curtis Worthington Research Paper Competition is named for Dr. W. Curtis Worthington Jr., director of the Waring Historical Library, and is in its seventh year.
+The Award was established to encourage students to contribute to the scholarship about the history of medicine and to reward those whose work is truly exemplary.

 If you are interested in supporting the award, please contact Susan Hoffius to discuss gift-giving opportunities.
 For more information about the award, including details about eligibility, please visit the Waring website at waring.library.musc.edu.